Diabetes and weight gain

 body weight scale

-• Resolution of glycosuria (glucose in the urine): Before diagnosis and those who are not in optimal glucose control, lose calories by spilling glucose in their urine.
-This occurs when the glucose level gets above 180-200 mg/dL.
-With better glucose control, this stops and all the calories eaten stay in the body where the excess are stored as fat.
-Since insulin pump therapy improves glucose control (which is a good thing), glucose (and therefore calories) are no longer lost in the urine and overeating leads to weight gain - just like it does in someone without diabetes.
+With better glucose control, calories eaten stay in the body where the excess is stored as fat.
+Since automated insulin delivery improves glucose control (which is a good thing!), glucose (and therefore calories) is no longer lost in the urine.
+Now overeating will lead to weight gain — just like it does in someone without diabetes.

-• Treating hypoglycemia: If you have an episode of hypoglycemia, you take glucose to correct it.
-If you have a lot of hypoglycemia, or take more glucose than is actually needed, you can end up ingesting an excess of calories that can cause weight gain.
-Insulin pump therapy should actually help this.
+If you have an episode of hypoglycemia, you take glucose to correct it.
+If hypoglycemia occurs often, or you take more glucose than is actually needed, you can end up consuming an excess of calories.

-Controlling weight gain when on insulin likely requires some lifestyle changes.
-Here are a few Dos and Don'ts to help you stay on track.
+Controlling weight gain while on insulin likely requires some lifestyle changes.

-• Do be sure you understand your nutrition plan.
-Meet with a Dietitian.
-Remember you need a team to succeed made up of your health care provider, your diabetes educator, your Dietitian, and your family and friends.
+Remember you have a team to help you succeed: your healthcare provider, your diabetes educator, your dietitian, and your family and friends.

 IMPORTANT SAFETY INFORMATION